 Likewise, building more housing in America's most desirable cities doesn't reduce housing costs, it just lets more people move to those cities who otherwise wouldn't.
 Why wouldn't you, as a resident of Keokuk Iowa where wages run \$8 an hour and jobs are scarce, move to Seattle WA, where the minimum wage is \$15 an hour and jobs are plentiful?
 Obviously you would if you could.
 And when Seattle builds more housing you do move.
 So do lots of other people.
 But the number of people who move is always exponentially greater than the number of housing units built.
-This increases the population density in Seattle by a far greater amount than anyone expects (it's always greater than anyone expects, courtesy of the exponential feed-forward effect) and drives housing costs up.
-And because there is always limitless (or effectively limitless) demand for housing in desirable cities like Seattle, many more people always move to Seattle (or New York or San Francisco) than housing units that are built.
+This increases the population density in Seattle by a far greater amount than anyone expects (it's always greater than anyone expects, courtesy of the exponential feed-forward effect) and drives housing in desirable cities like Seattle, many more people always move to Seattle (or New York or San Francisco) than housing units that are built.
 The result?
 Rents rise without limit.
 As with health care, the only way to reduce the cost of housing in America's most desirable cities is to impose external controls on prices.
 Left to themselves, the "magic of the market" will push housing costs and health care costs and traffic density in urban areas to infinity.